 Note: Just the other day, I was sitting on the ski-lift chatting with a guy.
 I asked him whether he is taking the week off since it's a Wednesday, and he said, “Nope!
 Got laid off in December and am taking the winter off with a great severance package, healthcare, and unemployment checks until I plan to start looking again in April.
 I've already got two job offers but I want to ski!”
 Now that is the way to live!

-Readers, do you think the unemployment situation is actually much better than the 10% unemployment rate would dictate?
-Why do you think it’s taken 6 weeks and counting for the KFC to find someone to work for them for $1,600/month?
+Readers, is unemployment really that high?
+Or is it actually much better than the 10% unemployment rate would dictate?
+Why do you think it's taken 6 weeks and counting for the KFC to find someone to work for them for $1,600/month?

 If you're 45 years old and have been working for 23 years, isn't 23 years of savings enough to hold you through several years vs. a younger person, say 27 who has only had 5 years to save?